worfsmile/RoundTableDice/README.md

 setting

 - players
-  - simple player
+  - simple player count the simplest probability
-  - calm player
+  - calm player consider the dices on hands and make the conservative decision
-  - radical player
+  - radical player consider the dices on hands and make the aggressive decision
-  - deepseek player
+  - deepseek player deepseek with the content